St. Louis brokerage snags DFW managing broker, 15-realtor team

 Worth Clark Realty Acquires South Estates Realty

-St. Louis-based residential brokerage Clark Worth Realty acquired a 15-agent team in Azle, upping its foothold in the Dallas-area market to 80 realtors.
+St. Louis-based residential brokerage Worth Clark Realty acquired a 15-agent team in Azle, upping its foothold in the Dallas-area market to 80 realtors.

-Founded in 2009, the broker-owned firm is growing fast — while transactions declined by 3.5 percent for the entire residential real estate market in the first quarter this year according to the National Association of Realtors, theirs grew by 12 percent year over year and 13 percent in the second quarter, Clark Worth’s chief growth officer Ryan Michaelis says.
+Founded in 2009, the broker-owned firm is growing fast — while transactions declined by 3.5 percent for the entire residential real estate market in the first quarter this year according to the National Association of Realtors, theirs grew by 12 percent year over year and 13 percent in the second quarter, Worth Clark’s chief growth officer Ryan Michaelis says.
 It made Inc.’s 5000 List of fastest-growing private companies this year as well, ranked at No. 4,132 with 108% revenue growth from 2020 to 2023.

 A press release on Aug.
 28 said the brokerage scooped up South Estates Realty, which notched $54 million in sales volume and 157 transactions last year, to “relieve” former broker-owner Jackie South of “operational burdens.”